-The action is quite stylish and over the top and both Colin Firth and Taron Egerton give top notch performances as super spies but for me the standout performances are all on the villains side as Samuel L. Jackson’s villain is a bizarre lisping character who is adverse to watching violence and simply put too fun to not love.
+The action is quite stylish and over the top and both Colin Firth and Taron Egerton give top-notch performances as super-spies but for me, the standout performances are all on the villain of side things as Samuel L. Jackson’s is a bizarre lisping character who is averse to watching violence and simply put too fun to not love.
 He’s what you’d expect if his character from The Spirit had a more eccentric twin brother.

-The only criticism I have for the film is that training sequences with Eggsy proving his metal against fellow recruits could have been greatly reduced.
-All his fellow recruits were just bland two dimensional characters that offered nothing to the story and when your film is over two hours long you need to cut that crap out.
+The only criticism I have for the film is that training sequences with Eggsy proving his metal against fellow recruits could have been greatly reduced, the problem being that his fellow recruits were just bland two-dimensional characters that offered nothing to the story and when your film is over two hours long you need to cut that crap out.
 And if you are in a cutting frame of mind maybe they could have done some trimming during the big action finale as it did seem to go on a bit long, but really that is all in retrospect because as I was watching it I was having too much of blast to care.

 And let’s not forget we get Michael Caine as the leader of the Kingsman and he is always a pleasure to watch.

 Kingsman: The Secret Service (2015)

 Matthew Vaughn brings us a vastly entertaining action film with delightful villains and stalwart heroes all wrapped up and package of exploding visuals.